 - Level 1 A warning, restatement of school rules.
-Parents are not notified at this level. - Level 2 Student will lose recess time at this level.
-Students write a statement reflecting on their behavior and how they can use lifeskills to alter their behavior.
-Parents are notified by a E-mail or phone.
-A student will receive a detention or community service if they reach three incidents. - Level 3 At this level students may be assigned an in-school or out-of-school suspension.
-Parents will be notified and a conference will be scheduled.
-Students may lose the privilege of participating in extracurricular activities at this level - Level 4 Expulsion or transfer to an alternative program will occur in the most serious cases.
+Parents are not notified at this level. - Level 2 Students write a statement reflecting on their behavior and how they can use lifeskills to alter their behavior.
+Parents are notified by a E-mail or phone. - Level 3 At this level parents will be notified and a conference will be scheduled.
+Students may lose the privilege of participating in extracurricular activities at this level.
+Suspension would occur in extreme cases. - Level 4 Expulsion or transfer to an alternative program will occur in the most serious cases.
+This is extremely rare at the elementary level.

 NOTE: in extreme cases school administration may determine that suspension is warranted without prior progressive steps.

 The administrative team will investigate every reported incident thoroughly.
 Please contact an assistant principal to report an incident or if you have discipline questions.